ASFHyP3/gis-services/image_services/egis/publishing_MDCS_to_EGIS.md

    2. Set the Server to https://url_to_gis_server/image (this is not the default in the Server dropdown menu, and if this is not changed, there will be a licensing error)
    3. Set the server Folder to GSSICB
    4. Select Everyone and Earthdata GIS under the Share options
+      * **For the production server, the Everyone option is not available to us.
+Select the Organization option, and contact the EGIS team to request that they share the service publicly.**
 3. Set the options in the Configuration tab
 ![Configuration Settings](images/WMS.PNG)
    1. Check the box next to WMS under the Additional Layers section
+      * **For the production server, this option is not available to us.
+The WMS option requires that the service be shared publicly, and we are not authorized to share publicly.
+Once the service has been published, contact the EGIS team to request that they enable the WMS option.**
 4. Click the Analyze button
    1. There is the possibility that a number of errors and warnings will be identified.
 ![Unique Numeric IDs Error](images/UniqueNumericIDs.PNG)